Yepoleb/gogapidocs/galaxy.rst

 .. http:options:: /statuses

     No idea what this does, but the official client uses it every time before doing the GET request.
-Reponse doesn't contain any items.
+Reponse never contains any items.

     :query str user_id: Comma separated list of user IDs to check the status of.